 A small factory was set up and the product proved so successful that by 1898 a larger factory was required.
 W.K.
 Kellogg ran the factory and managed the cereal business, but John refused to sanction any hint of commercialisation that might jeopardise his standing as a medical professional.
 Meanwhile, competitors began to offer flaked cereals including versions sweetened with malt and sugar.
 After lengthy experimentation, W.K. developed a process for making a flaked cereal from corn, flavoured with malt, sugar and salt.
-In 1906, he began a national advertising campaign Kellogg’s Corn Flakes.
+In 1906, he began a national advertising campaign in the US for Kellogg’s Corn Flakes.

 The was long-lasting enmity between the two brothers.
 In 1906 a legal agreement gave W.K. the sole right to market Corn Flakes in the United States, but John secured the rights to sales in other markets.
 The first plants outside the USA were located in Canada and Australia.

 A Kellogg representative, Joel S. Mitchell, was sent to Australia in August 1925 to launch the marketing program for Corn Flakes.
 The product was so successful that the original, rented premises in Chippendale proved inadequate and a purpose-built factory was constructed at Botany.
 The site for the Botany plant was selected for its position on the railway line and close to the wharves.

 Over the decades, Kellogg’s has introduced many new brands.
 In 2011 Kellogg’s said the company employed some 650 people in Australia and used around 30,000 tons of corn as well as many other Australian-grown ingredients.
 It continues to dominate the ready-to-eat breakfast cereal market in Australia and exports Australian-made breakfast cereals and cereal bars into countries across the Asia Pacific region.